wrldofdap/HOMMSS-WIN-SERVER/docs/presentation-guides/ADDITIONAL-DEMO-COMMANDS.md

 ---

-**REMEMBER: You have enterprise-grade security!
-Show it with confidence!** 🛡️✨
+**Remember: You have enterprise-grade security!
+Show it with confidence!**